OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

             - `dp[i][j] += dp[i-1][j - num * k]`, where k = 0~v where k*v <= j
             - basically we are trying to see, if we take one, two, or more of the same num, can be get more combinations

+### DFS

+Depth-First-Search (DFS) is an algorithm good for searching within a tree, a graph, or backtrack iterating through elements in an array.
+DFS is mostly implemented recursively.

+Pay attention to when the order of elements affect the condition for going deeper, what does duplicate elements mean for the algorithm.
+Sometimes it helps to use Set or Map to memorize and to avoid revisiting the same path seen before.

+Signs for using DFS:

+- Find all solutions that satisify some condition
+- Binary Tree traversal
+- Permutation problems (list order does not matter)
+- Arrangement problems (list order matters)

+### BFS

+Breath-First-Search (BFS) is an algorithm good for level-order traversing trees, topology sort, search in graphs.

+BFS can be implemented iteratively using a Queue.
+Consider use Set to track node visisted, or Map to track distances between visited nodes.
+Some problems can be optimized using two BFS traversing from two ends to reduce number of nodes visited.

+Signs for using BFS:

+- Topology sort
+- Tree level order traversal
+- Shortest path in graph
+- Fewest moves to get to a state, given a state-change function
+- When elements in a data structure are connected in some way
+- Where there is a clear BFS solution, iteration may be more efficient than recursive DFS

 ## Special Algorithms